 What is Wanderlust

-“Chasing the horizon” for me defines the love of travel, describing perfectly the irresistible desire to make a journey or the continual hunger for experiencing new cultures.
+“Chasing the horizon” for me defines the love of travel, describing perfectly the irresistible urge to make a journey or the continual hunger for experiencing new cultures.
 It encompasses an ‘attitude for adventure’ and a ‘free spirit’ and suggests that like man’s best friend it lasts for life.

 Are travellers born with this wanderlust, is it hereditary or do they grow into it?
 I have in the past intimated that adventurers are born not made, and there maybe a little truth in this, but more accurately it is probably our experiences and ambitions that shape us.